TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Index.rst

 :ref:`database-records` and configured in :ref:`database-records-tca`.

 In Extbase based extensions tables are abstracted as :ref:`Extbase models <extbase-model>`.
-Operations like creating, updating and deleting database entries are usually done from within a :ref:`Extbase repository <extbase-repository>` with methods provided by Extbase classes.
+Operations such as creating, updating and deleting database records are usually performed from within a :ref:`Extbase repository <extbase-repository>` with methods provided by Extbase classes.
 However, Doctrine DBAL can also be used by extensions that use, for example an :ref:`Extbase controller <extbase-controller>`.